This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The Tul notebook comes with lined paper, but there are several different kinds of refills available.
 Or you can pick up the Tul Discbound hole punch and use any kind of paper you want.
 My paper preference is the HP Premium 32 paper, because it’s super smooth (safe for my brush pens), acid free, and heavyweight.
 It’s my go-to paper for brush lettering practice, journaling, etc.

 A ring binder style is another type of journal that allows for removing pages and moving them around.
 There are advantages and disadvantages to any type of journal or notebook (which, I guess is why I have so many different types!)
 I don’t have the one below, but I’ve added it to my wish list in the A5 size (planner size, so it’s smaller than a regular ring binder.)
 It has a flexible cover and really pretty dividers.
 The covers on this one don’t stay flat like a discbound notebook, though.

-Here are some ways to fill your blank journal:
+Here are some ways to fill your blank notebook: